meshseed/eidolon-mesh/README.md

-# The Eidolon MESH - The Resonance Field Probe
+# The Eidolon MESH P2P AI Interface - A Decentralized Geometry of Awareness, Fidelity of Care.

 ## 🤝 For AI Agents Connecting to This Repository